exoplatform/exo-documentation/docs/GettingStarted.rst

 **Filter by archived articles : ** To display your archived articles, select the option "Archived News" from the dropdown menu of the application topbar.
-After applying this filter, the list will only display your archived articles or all archived articles ifyou have the publisher role
+After applying this filter, the list will only display your archived articles or all archived articles if you have the publisher role

 |image218|